francma/wob/README.md

 ### General case

 You may manage a bar for audio volume, backlight intensity, or whatever, using a named pipe.
-Create a named pipe, e.g. /tmp/wobpipe, on your filesystem using.
+Create a named pipe, e.g. `/tmp/wobpipe`, on your filesystem using.

 ```
 mkfifo /tmp/wobpipe
 ```

-Connect the named pipe to the standard input of an wob instance.
+Connect the named pipe to the standard input of a wob instance.

 ```
 tail -f /tmp/wobpipe | wob